spikelynch/lightshow/README.md

 both, and give you the option of taking the average or visualising both channels.

+Keep a rolling average and adjust the scaling to the level of the input signals

 Detect pauses between songs and switch in new gradients.

+Throw away some of the higher frequencies